ToyB0x/blog/src/content/post/prisma-type-performance-optimization-en.md

 ## Conclusion

 Prisma type processing can achieve dramatic performance improvements with the right approach.
-Particularly through typeof constraint utilization, significant reductions in type count and type instantiations, along with 100x execution time speedup, can be realized.
+Particularly through typeof constraint utilization, significant reductions in type count and type instantiations, along with approximately 100x type processing improvement, can be realized.

 In large-scale Prisma projects, being mindful of type processing performance during Extension design can lead to substantial improvements in developer experience.